Field Trips and Tours

 • learn about the history on the longhorns and lessons on the distinct characteristics of the longhorn and basic genetics;

-• have the opportunity to tour the longhorn barn and feed the animals, as well as, learn about the basic daily and medical care required to raise longhorns;
+• have the opportunity to tour the longhorn barn and feed the animals, as well as learn about the basic daily and medical care required to raise longhorns;

 • about the various agricultural programs offered by their local county extension 4-H club, high school FFA chapters, and competitive showing opportunities offered.

-Horticulture and Aquaculture Science – Students will:
+Aquaculture, Horticulture, and Enviromental Science – Students will:

 Field Trip Schedule & Operating Hours